 You can also use Cloud Functions to break up a large, monolithic application into multiple microservices, each using a shared common database such as Cloud Firestore or Cloud SQL.
-And if you're in a situation where you would like your function or microservice containerized and executed serverlessly on Cloud Run, you can do that too.
+And if you want your function or microservice containerized and executed serverlessly on Cloud Run, you can do that too.

 - Remove configuration files

 - Modify application files

 This codelab begins with the Python 3 version of the Module 2 Cloud NDB App Engine sample app because Cloud Functions does not support Python 2.
 First, let's set up our project, get the code, then deploy the baseline app so we know we started with working code.

 1. Setup project

 If you completed the Module 2 codelab (and ported it to Python 3), we recommend reusing that same project (and code).
 Alternatively, you can create a brand new project or reuse another existing project.
-Ensure the project has an active billing account and App Engine (app) is enabled.
+Ensure the project has an active billing account with the App Engine service enabled.

 2. Get baseline sample app